h2non/pook/README.rst

     pip install --upgrade pook

-Or install the latest sources from Github:
+Or install the latest sources from GitHub:

 .. code:: bash